gaMingLT/2526-vub-s1-typst-env/60_SQA/assignments/assignment-3/main.typ

 ) <interval-loop-results>

+*TODO: Add*

-#colbreak()
+// #colbreak()
 = Discussion Point 3

+This section will discuss the results of the third discussion point.

 == Context

 *Question*: Which variables would you include in the context for functional loop unrolling?

-Since the bases of functional sensitivity is on the abstract state, it would atleast start of with the variable(s) defined in the predicate of the `while` loop.
+Since the bases of functional sensitivity is on the abstract state, it would at least start of with the variable(s) defined in the predicate of the `while` loop.
 The more variables added to the context that are defined/used inside of the loop the more precision is gained.
 Increasing the size of the state to be stored in the context, comes with the drawback that performance might be reduced.

-Continuining from the context with atleast variable $i$, variable $x$, defined in the loop may also be added.
+Continuing from the context with at least variable $i$.
+The variable $x$, defined in the loop may also be added.

 == Question 2